VaughnDV/scrape_then_email/README.md

 "# scrape_then_email"

-This app scrapes publicly availible email addresses then emails them a formated message.
+Scrapes for publicly available email addresses on yellowpages in South Africa then emails them a HTML formatted message.
-Should be used as a time saving tool for a specific website or educational purposes only.
+Should be used as a time saving tool or educational purposes only.